prarthana1998/Terraform-Spotify-Playlists/README.md

 Modify variables.tf to customize playlist names and descriptions.

-Extend functionality by adding more API interactions (e.g., adding tracks to playlists).
+Extend functionality by adding more API interactions (e.g. adding tracks to playlists).

 ## Contact